 Canada immigration points will also be incurred for your work experience.
 You can obtain points for the number of years you worked full-time that was paid and a minimum 30 hours weekly.
 An equal amount of part-time work is also eligible.
 You can obtain a maximum 15 points for this factor, as quoted by Canada

 Knowledge of English and or French will help you in the entry into the Canadian job market.
 You can obtain a maximum 28 points for your language skills assessed for writing, reading, listening, and speaking.

 ARRANGED EMPLOYMENT IN CANADA – MAXIMUM 10 POINTS

 You can also obtain Canada immigration points for a job offer of minimum 1-year form an employer in Canada.
 You must get this offer prior to submitting an application for arriving in Canada as a federal skilled worker.

-You will be offered points based on your past study, work, or arranged job offer, and relatives in Canada.
-Your common-law-partner or spouse if immigrating to Canada with you can also incur additional points for adaptability.
-You can obtain points only once for each item.
+You will be offered points based on your past study, work, and relatives in Canada.
+Your Common-Law-Partner or Spouse if immigrating to Canada with you can also incur additional points under the adaptability factor.

 IRCC conducts draws from the Express Entry pool from time to time.
 It is the highest-ranked, based on their score on the Comprehensive Ranking System (CRS), that are issued invitations to apply under Express Entry.